Want to know more about how we can help before you contact us? You will find answers to commonly asked questions below.

 *still in good condition

 Unfortunately we do not have the space for a large inventory of furniture.
-If you have an item that is in good condition, please contact The Porch Resale Shoppe at 817-752-2400 to see if we have room for it.
+If you have an item that is in good condition, please contact The Porch Resale Shoppe at 817-752-2400 to see if we have space for it.
+Thank you.

 - As a partner agency of the Tarrant Area Food Bank, we are able to purchase large quantities of food each week.
 Most items are available for as little as $0.10-0.15 per pound, so your dollar goes a long way!

 - We offer personal hygiene items, such as shampoo, soap, and toothpaste to our visiting families from our Hygiene Corner in the CCC Free Shop.

 - In December 2022 we provided over 800 Christmas boxes to families in need.
 That is a 55% increase from last year!
 This December we plan on distributing 1,000 Christmas dinner boxes to keep up with the increased number of registered clients.